top of page

 “Automated decision-making” means any technology that processes personal information and uses computation to make or execute a decision (without a human decision-maker) or substantially and directly assist human staff to make decisions, where the decision could reasonably be expected to significantly affect the rights or interests of an individual.
 Such technology may include but is not limited to artificial intelligence (AI), machine learning (ML) and/or data analytics.

-At Titan Partners, these systems may be used in various areas such as recruitment, performance evaluations, payroll and compensation, employee promotions and transfers and/or scheduling and shift management.
+At Titan Partners, these systems may be used in various areas both internally and externally.

-This policy ensures that the use of automated decision-making is transparent, fair, accountable, and respects the rights and privacy of all individuals involved, including employees, contractors, clients, and third-party vendors associated with Titan Partners.
-Titan Partners is committed to aligning its automated decision-making systems with the APP, focusing on the following key principles:
+This Statement ensures that the use of automated decision-making is transparent, fair, accountable, and respects the rights and privacy of all individuals involved, including our employees, contractors, clients, and third-party vendors associated with Titan Partners.
+Titan Partners is committed to aligning its automated decision-making systems with the APPs, focusing on the following key principles:

 Transparency: Employees and stakeholders will be clearly informed when automated decision-making processes are in use.
 This includes a thorough explanation of the system’s purpose, the data involved, and what and/or how decisions based on the information are made.